Pakistani Taliban: Allegations of foreign involvement

 The Pakistani military and civilian leadership have repeatedly alleged that the Indian intelligence agency RAW has been funding and training TTP members using a network of Indian consulates in Afghanistan along the Pakistani border.
-The allegations claim that when the TTP emerged, Afghan and Indian intelligence agencies were quick to seize the opportunity to infiltrate and utilize some of its elements, particularly Baitullah Mehsud's kin, against the Pakistani government and its armed forces.
+The allegations claim that when the TTP emerged, Afghan and Indian intelligence agencies were quick to seize the opportunity to infiltrate and utilise some of its elements, particularly Baitullah Mehsud's kin, against the Pakistani government and its armed forces.
 Pakistan claims that NDS (Afghanistan's intelligence agency) officials have openly admitted to their involvement with Tehreek-e-Taliban.

 Afghanistan

 Afghanistan has always been safe 'sanctuary' for Tehreek-e-Taliban.
 Mullah Fazlullah and his followers have been living in Afghanistan since 2009.
 In 2012, United States military and intelligence officials admitted that Mullah Fazlullah and his followers are living in Kunar and Nuristan provinces of Afghanistan.
 However, the U.S. military claimed that they are not targeting Mullah Fazlullah because he is not their priority as he is not affiliated with Al-Qaeda or with the insurgents who target U.S. or Afghan interest.
 Moreover, the ISAF advisers believe that 'Afghan Army is allowing them to operate in Afghanistan'.
 Later on in 2017, Afghanistan Chief Executive Abdullah Abdullah admitted that Tehreek-e-Taliban have a foothold in Afghanistan.
 However, he claimed that Afghan Government is not supporting them.
 Head of National Directorate of security (NDS), Asadullah Khalid posted a tweet on Twitter where he claimed that Tehreek-e-Taliban attack on Pakistan air force Badaber Camp was tit for tat.
 His claim highlights NDS support to Tehreek-e-Taliban.
 In 2013, United States military captured senior Tehreek-e-Taliban leader, Latif Mehsud, from an Afghan army and intelligence convoy.
 The Afghan convoy was guarding Latif Mehsud and taking him to National Directorate of Security (NDS) headquarters.
 They were intercepted by U.S. military in Logar Province of Afghanistan.